 Chief Minister assigns various departments to various ministers.

 Ministers are removed from their portfolios if the CM does not like his/her performance.

 Chief Minister acts as the connecting link between the council of ministers and the Governor.

 He is required to communicate to the Governor the workings of the various wings of the government.

-The Chief Minister is the chairman of the State Planning Board.
+He/she is the chairman of the State Planning Board.